Twitter CEO explains why he isn't banning Infowars' Alex Jones

 Alex Jones banned by Facebook, YouTube and AppleAug.07.201802:50

-He added that the company is holding Jones to the same standard as it does every account rather than "taking one-off actions to make us feel good in the short term, and adding fuel to new conspiracy theories."
+He added that the company is holding Jones to the same standard as every other user rather than "taking one-off actions to make us feel good in the short term, and adding fuel to new conspiracy theories."

 He also said it's up to journalists to document and vet accounts such as Jones' so that "people can form their own opinions."